ddtraveller/TEFLTools/README.md

 20. **Mikrobioma /The Microbiome**
     - This course explores the human microbiome and its impact on health, with a focus on applications in Timor-Leste.
 Students will learn about the diverse microbial communities inhabiting the human body, their roles in health and disease, and how environmental and cultural factors in Timor-Leste influence the microbiome.
 The course aims to provide a foundation for understanding microbiome research and its potential applications in improving public health in Timor-Leste.

-21. **Debate Lincoln-Douglas / Lincoln-Douglas Debate**
+21. **Teknika Propagasaun Planta avansadu ba Timor Leste / Advanced Plant Propagation Techniques for Timor Leste**
-    - This course introduces students in Timor-Leste to the fundamentals of Lincoln-Douglas debate, adapting the format to the local context.
-Students will develop critical thinking, public speaking, and argumentation skills while exploring ethical issues relevant to Timorese society.
-The course aims to empower students to engage in respectful dialogue, analyze complex topics, and articulate well-reasoned positions on matters of public importance.
+    - This course covers advanced techniques for propagating and improving plants native to Timor Leste, with a focus on grafting, cloning, and selective breeding.
+Students will learn both the scientific principles and practical applications of these methods for horticulture, agroforestry, and ecological restoration.
+The content spans from basic grafting procedures to complex propagation strategies, providing a comprehensive look at how these techniques are used to cultivate desired plant traits and optimize crop production in Timor Leste's unique climate and ecosystems.

 22. **Kafé no Genetika / Coffee Breeding and Genetics**
     - The program focuses on sustainable farming practices, disease management, post-harvest processing, and quality control tailored to the unique environmental and cultural context of Timor-Leste.